inkyson/NBA_Success_Predictor/README.md

 # Segment 1 - Machine Learning Model, Github

-For the first segment of the machine learning model, we have taken in the data from our provisional database and assigned output labels for the input data.
+For the first segment of the machine learning model, we have taken in the data from our provisional database, a CSV file, and assigned output labels for the input data.

+I have also written the readme file for this week to overview our group's communication and work throughout the week.

 # Segment 2 - Database, Presentation